alljoyn/devtools-codegen/Readme.txt

 # ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF
 # OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

+If you have SCons installed you may simply run SCons from the root directory and either the Windows or Linux installation program will be built in the ./dist directory.

+If you do not have SCons installed then you must do a manual build of the installers.
+To do this follow the instructions below:

-The Cheetah template files must be compiled into Python files before running the code generator or building the installers.
+1) The Cheetah template files must be compiled into Python files before running the code generator or building the installers.

    To build the Python files from the Cheetah .TMPL files run the following command from the src directory:

         cheetah.py compile tc/*.tmpl

-To build the Windows installer:
+2) To build the Windows installer:

         python setup.py bdist_wininst
+OR

-To build the Linux installer:
+2) To build the Linux installer:

         python setup.py bdist_rpm

-The installers will be in the 'dist' directory.
+The installer will be in the 'dist' directory.